thnguyencit/plant-disease-ml/README.md

 ![Normalized_Confusion_Matrix](Images/Normalized_Confusion_Matrix.png)

 - Figure compares test recognition accuracy by ShuffleNetV2, ResNet18, and LeNet-5 in modern architectures.
 With training comparison, it works and corresponds to the validation.
+Observing figure increases the accuracy determined by different models.
+It should be noted that the accuracy of our model is currently higher than other models.
+Figure 10 identifies the preliminary calibration results of the proposed method.

 ![Summary_Of_Charts](Images/Summary_Of_Charts.png)